toolkit-for-ynab/toolkit-for-ynab/docs/building-features.md

     default: false,
     section: 'budget',
     title: 'My Cool Feature!',
-    description: 'This is my brand new feature.'
+    description: 'This is my brand new feature.',
   };

   ```

-5. Run `./build` to build the extension for all the browswers.
+5. Run `yarn build:development` or `yarn watch` to build the extension for all the browswers.
 6. *chrome:* go to `chrome://extensions` and turn on "Developer mode".
 Then "Load
 unpacked extension".
-Select `/output/chrome/` and it will load into chrome.
+Select `/dist/extension/` and it will load into chrome.
 7. Reload YNAB!

 In order to help you develop cool features, we've created a few API functions